UplinkNet: Practical Commercial 5G Standalone (SA) Uplink Throughput Prediction: Introduction

+Previous efforts to predict mobile network throughput typically adopt either application-layer approaches, using packet loss and delay \cite{10.1145/2910017.2910608, 10.1145/3300061.3345430, 9488851}, or physical-layer approaches, using radio frequency (RF) parameters \cite{10.1145/3386901.3388911, 8051088, 10147378}.
+However, many of these approaches require parameters such as Resource Block Allocation (RB) and Transmission Power (Tx Power), which are not accessible without modifying the smartphone, rendering them impractical.
+Furthermore, existing methods often do not account for different frequency bands and duplex schemes, both of which significantly affect the achievable UL throughput.
+For example, 5G SA networks use both legacy LTE spectrum and newly allocated spectrum, resulting in the utilization of both Frequency Division Duplexing (FDD) and Time Division Duplexing (TDD) on the same network \cite{ray_2020}.
+The introduction of Massive MIMO Active Antenna Units (AAUs), with up to 128 antenna elements compared to the maximum of eight in legacy setups, further complicates the effort, particularly due to its impact on beamforming performance and UL throughput \cite{ericsson_2018}.

-Since 5G uplink performance has a critical effect on users' QoE as well as the operable of mission-critical Internet-of-Things (IoT) devices such as self-driving vehicles and industrial automation, there is a need to accurately predict the available throughput, especially when the UE is entering the area with low signal quality, so that link adaptation can be performed appropriately and maintain a reliable connection while offering good QoE given the channel quality.
-In this paper, we propose a ConvLSTM-based network to accurately predict the uplink throughput on a commercial 5G SA network using the data available via Android API.
-The model will be trained using real-world data from riding a commuter train in Tokyo, Japan, then it will be evaluated using data with various mobility behavior including walking, driving, tram, metro, and commuter train from the same area.
-This paper is organized as follows: Section II will discuss the background of this study.
-Section III will provide experiment results as well as an analysis of the results.
-Finally, the conclusion and future work will be discussed in Section IV.
+Given the limited UL throughput in Sub-6 GHz bands, accurate throughput prediction is essential for optimizing user Quality of Experience (QoE) and ensuring reliable connections for mission-critical IoT applications such as autonomous vehicles and industrial automation.
+Accurate predictions enable effective link adaptation and adaptive data compression \cite{10.1145/3605573.3605588}, especially when the UE enters areas with poor signal quality.
+In this paper, we propose \textit{UplinkNet}, a compact neural network designed to predict UL throughput in commercial 5G SA networks using only data available via the Android API.
+The model, constrained to approximately 4,000 parameters to ensure suitability for IoT devices, is trained on real-world data collected from Tokyo, Japan, and Bangkok, Thailand, and evaluated on unseen data from various mobility scenarios, including walking, driving, and riding public transport.
+This paper is organized as follows: Section II provides background information, Section III presents experimental results and analysis, and Section IV concludes with future directions. \looseness=-1